dovadi/data_store/README.md

     DataStore::Table.new(1).fetch(:from => (Time.now.utc - 3600).to_f, :till => Time.now.utc.to_f)

-will result in an array of maximum 800 data points.
+will result in an array of the maximum data points.
 An data point consists of an unix timestamp (UTC) and a value

     [[1352668356, 120], [1352678356, 123.09], [1352688356, 125.01]]